Who is eligible to apply?

 May I come and visit SCAPA?

 Students who are interested in applying for the program and their families are encouraged to attend the Fall Audition/Application Informational Meeting so that they may meet and talk with the arts teachers and see the building.
-In order to minimize classroom interruptions or distractions and to preserve the quality of the learning environment, individual visits are not encouraged; however, appointments may be made to meet with the facilitator of SCAPA by emailing email@example.com.
+In order to minimize classroom interruptions or distractions and to preserve the quality of the learning environment, individual shadow visits are not allowed; however, appointments may be made to meet with the facilitator of SCAPA by emailing email@example.com.

 After I am accepted, where can I find transportation information?